 Results:

 Using the master failover script, we were able to migrate host profile (SAN storage as well) from a failed node to a standby node successfully and RHEL cluster rebuilds itself with new standby node.In this case it took approximately 9 minutes for migration.

+Once the failover is successfully completed the script still continues to run and keep monitoring for critical alerts.